Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 menu.

-The built-in options (PDF, HTML, HTML (without Styles), Image) are not allowed to reorder, rename or remove, for other options, you can do:
+The built-in options (PDF, HTML, HTML (without Styles), Image) are not allowed to be reordered, renamed or removed.
+For other options, you can do:

-You can select one item In list panel of Preferences panel → Export
+You can select one item in the list panel of the preferences panel → Export

-, then click on the ⬆︎ or ⬇︎ button to change orders.
+, then click on the ⬆︎ or ⬇︎ button to change the order.

-You can select one item In list panel of Preferences panel → Export
+You can select one item in the list panel of the preferences panel → Export

 , then click on the “Edit” button to rename one export item.

-You can select one item In list panel of Preferences panel → Export
+You can select one item in the list panel of the preferences panel → Export

-, then click on the “delete (-)” button to remove it from File
+, then click on the “delete (-)” button to remove it from the File

 → Export